kevinolega/callcentertrainingtips/_posts/2014-11-10-habits-boss.md

 If you eat until you become obese, you are guaranteeing your death by diabetes or heart disease.

-If you have the habit of not saving your money and you spend all that you earn, chances are you also over eat and smoke and drink alcohol, and in case you die, you'll leave them with expenses on how to dispose your body or medical bills.
+If you have the habit of not saving your money and you spend all that you earn, chances are you also overeat and smoke and drink alcohol, and in case you die, you'll leave them with expenses on how to dispose your body or medical bills.

 Your life had become a curse to them instead of a blessing.